home-assistant/home-assistant.io/source/_components/camera.logi.markdown

 ha_iot_class: "Cloud Polling"
 ---

-The `logi` platform allows you to watch the still frames of your [Logi Circle](https://circle.logi.com/) camera's live stream in Home Assistant.
+The `logi` camera platform allows you to watch the still frames of your [Logi Circle](https://circle.logi.com/) camera's live stream in Home Assistant.

 <p class='note'>
 You must have the [Logi component](/components/logi/) configured to use this camera platform.
 </p>

+Logi Circle cameras support the `camera.turn_on` and `camera.turn_off` services.
+This will set the streaming mode property of your camera accordingly, controlling whether the live stream is available and automatic activity records are captured.

 ## {% linkable_title Configuration %}